anonymokata/267E62F9-DD14-4324-A927-32328C755BC9/readme.md

 ## Why

 This project was created at the request of Pillar Technologies and is based off an online exercise found [here](http://www.spoj.com/problems/ONP/).
 The ultimate goal of this project is to create a C library that can be used to convert an algorithm between Reverse Polish Notation and Infix Notation.
-This conversion must also be handle the use of parentheses which can have the effect of changing the order or operation for operators in Infix Notation.
+This conversion must also be able handle the use of parentheses which can have the effect of changing the order of operation for operators in Infix Notation.

 ## How

 The basic strategy used to develop this project was test driven development.
-To ellaborate I started by creating a simple function to convert the infix algorithm "a+b" into its rpn counterpart "ab+".
-I then wrote the function to do the inverse and convert "ab+" to "a+b".
-Each test that I wrote to solve became progressively more complex to handle the specific nuances that became required by the converter.
-Depending upon the specific nuance covered by the test I either created a new function to handle the nuance or I made modifications directly to the converter functions.
+To ellaborate, I started by creating a simple test and function to convert the infix algorithm "a+b" into its rpn counterpart "ab+".
+I then wrote the test and function to do the inverse and convert "ab+" to "a+b".
+Each test that I wrote to solve became progressively more complex to handle the specific nuances that was required by the converter.
+Depending upon the specific nuance covered by the test I either created a new function to handle the nuance or I made modifications directly to the existing functions.
 Once the main elements were completed I created a single function that would combine all the functionality into an easy to use function.

 ## Environment